2017 Volkswagen Tiguan Buyer's Guide

 Some consumers have noted reliability problems with their Tiguans.
 However, Tiguan owner and KBB.com visitor Chuk had a different issue: "I love this car, has a powerful engine, easy to drive, very comfortable, the only thing is it is gas consumption.
 I hope they can improve it."
 Read more Volkswagen Tiguan consumer reviews.

 Others to Consider

-The 2014 Volkswagen Tiguan is indeed stylish and fun to drive, but it's not the only compact SUV that qualifies as both (we're looking at you, Mazda CX-5).
-There are also roomier, more fuel-efficient and more affordable alternatives, all of which are outlined in our 2014 Compact SUVs overview.
+The 2017 Volkswagen Tiguan is indeed stylish and fun to drive, but it's not the only compact SUV that qualifies as both (we're looking at you, Mazda CX-5).
+There are also roomier, more fuel-efficient and more affordable alternatives, all of which are outlined in our Compact SUV Buyer's Guide.